-The District will make reasonable efforts to maintain the confidentiality of the parties involved in an investigation of discrimination of discrimination of discrimination of discrimination of discrimination of discrimination.
+The District will make reasonable efforts to maintain the confidentiality of the parties involved in an investigation of discrimination for harassment during the course of the investigation in accordance with applicable law and regulation.
 Confidentiality, however, cannot be guaranteed.
-All public records created as part of an investigation of a complaint of prohibited discrimination or of the arassment will be maintained by the Compliance Officer in accordance with State law and the Board's records retention policy.
+All public records created as part of an investigation of a complaint of prohibited discrimination or harassment will be maintained by the Compliance Officer in accordance with State law and the Board's records retention policy.
 Records of an ongoing investigation shall remain confidential and not subject to disclosure pursuant to F.S.
 Chapter 119 until a final determination is made on the case, except as otherwise provided in law or regulation.